davea42/libdwarf-regressiontests/README.txt

 bfd.h in a visible standard header location (the 'dwarfextract' test will fail without GNU binutils-dev).

+One of the tests assumes a segmentation violation (or the like) will cause a corefile to be created in the local directory.
+So the test system's ulimit and other core-creation settings must be consistent with that.

 A source of variation in output is libelf, since libelf traditionally does a poor job of noticing invalid Elf and some versions are